-During its visit in Dec 2016, a Bankwatch team conducted a series of meetings with tenants, owners, women and Committees noting that a proper consultation of the Corrective Action Plan had not happened.
+During our visit in December 2016, we conducted a series of meetings with tenants, owners, women and Committees noting that a proper consultation of the Corrective Action Plan had not happened.
 We addressed our concerns in a joint letter to all the financiers that was signed by local and European organisations monitoring the project.

 In response the EIB underlined the innovative approach of the bank, as all people are planned to be compensated, also those without receipts on the basis of “average compensation of those with receipts”.
 This, however, is not an innovation, but a standard according to the EIB’s own handbook.